NattyOrRoid/customerNProduct/README.md

     -  Method: `DELETE`
     - Request Body: `{id}`
     - Explanation: This endpoint is used to delete book data based on id.
 It will return a response with the status of the request.
 If book can't be found, exception will be thrown.

+# Testing
+We are using Swagger V3 where you can access using following link: localhost:8080/swagger-ui.html